illinoistech-itm/jhajek/itmd-521/assignment-04/Readme.md

   - Read the `Employees` table into a DataFrame
   - Display the count of the number of records in the DF
   - Display the schema of the Employees Table from the DF
-- Create a tempView of the top 10,000 salaried employees from the `salaries` table
+- Create a DataFrame of the top 10,000 employee salaries (sort DESC) from the `salaries` table
-  - Write the tempView back to database to a new table called: `aces`
+  - Write the DataFrame back to database to a new table called: `aces`
 - Write the DF out to the local system as a CSV and save it to local system using snappy compression (see the CSV chart in Chapter 04)

 ## Assignment Details - Part II